Filing For Disability Insurance

 Applying for Social Security Disability Insurance (SSDI) can be a complicated and detailed process.
-The Social Security Administration (SSA) requires considerable documentation and other supporting evidence for your disability claim.
+The Social Security Administration (SSA) requires considerable medical documentation and other supporting evidence for your SSDI claim.

 Missing or incomplete information can cause your disability claim to be denied even if you are qualified to receive disability benefits.
-You can apply for disability on your own but consider the difference that an experienced disability attorney can make in your claim for SSDI benefits.
+You can file for disability benefits on your own but consider the difference that an experienced Social Security Disability attorney can make in your claim for SSDI benefits.

 Your work history must show that you have paid enough into the Social Security Trust Fund to receive Social Security benefits.
 For this you will need to provide W2 forms and tax returns.